cs394-s23/OnSite/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Let's set up OnSite.
+To get a local copy up and running follow the steps below.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+We use Node Package Manager to install packages and dependencies.
+To install the latest versions of the packages, run the command below.
 * npm
   ```sh
   npm install npm@latest -g